mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    :alt: alternate text
    :align: center

+   Electronic circuit to reproduce in order to power and read the values of the sensors with an Arduino UNO.

 .. note::

   It is better to use flexible cables as rigid cables might disconnect more easily in case they are pulled a bit.

+The pull down resistor is present to use with the previously chosen force sensor.
+Make sure it is adapted in case you chose another sensor.
 5 cables are needed per encoders.
 2 are for the power (V+ and ground) and 3 are for the signal.
 To solder these correctly, put a small amount of tin on both the pin of the encoder and the cable.
 Then put the cable on the pin and heat up the two with the soldering iron.
 Both preapplied tin layers should melt easilly and fuse togheter on the pin.
 Once the shape of the weld is looking regular and well spreaded over the pin, just take out the iron and wait.
 Don't hesitate to redo some of the weldings if they don't look strong enough, as it is very important that the cables stay in place.
 Also, the welds must not touch each other of course.
 Once all the cables are welded to the encoder, cables from the same encoder can be attached togheter with tape to keep a readable circuit and avoid mistakes.

+.. admonition:: todo

+   Add picture of the resulting circuit.

 Mechanical assembly
 *******************